reinhart1010/nix/docs/en/common/adb-shell.md

 ---
 # adb shell

-Android Debug Bridge Shell: run remote shell commands on an Android emulator instance or connected Android devices.
+Run shell commands on a connected Android device or emulator.
 More information: <https://developer.android.com/tools/adb>.

 - Start a remote interactive shell on the emulator or device: